Insen-Technology-JSC/.github/profile/README.md

 ## Insen Technology

 Insen is an Health Tech company.
-We aim to bring a safe and secure living environment for our customers.
+We aim to bring a safe and comfortable living environment for our customers.

 ## Get in touch!